|

 In the periodic table, the metal elements bond into structures

-wherein many electrons
+wherein many of the atoms' outer electrons

-particular atom or chemical bond.
+they aren't tied to any particular atomic nucleus or chemical bond.

-lacking an electron) sitting in a "sea" of mobile electrons.
+lacking an electron) sitting in a ‘sea’ of mobile electrons

-water flows through a sieve.
+water through a sieve.

-The rate of flow of this electric
+The rate of flow of electric

-charge is called electric
+charge is called electric current,

-current, symbol I
+symbol ‘ I ’

-from the French phrase "intensité de courant".
+from the French phrase “ intensité de courant ”.

-So, current (I) is the amount
+Current is the amount of charge

 |